Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 3. Narrations supportive of Caliph Ali's claim to Imamat or wilayat.

 5. Narrations about Bidati or innovators.

-6. Narrations attributed to story-tellers.
+6. Narrations attributed to storytellers.

-7. Narrations praising Banu Abbas.
+7. Narrations that praise Banu Abbas.

 8. Narrations about glorifying Caliph Ali and elevating him to a status higher than Prophets.

-Obviously, these rules emerged after the departure of the rightly guided Caliphs as they reflect the political division that the Muslim community was faced with.
+These rules emerged after the departure of the rightly guided Caliphs as they reflect the political division that the Muslim community was faced with.
 They revolve around Banu Ummaya, Banu Hashim, and Banu Abbas.

-Yet, their expectations have not yet been met fully.
+Their expectations have not yet been met fully.
 Instead, the issue of ahadith has become a battle cry between two groups of people, one who refuses to critically view the hadith literature and the other that rejects the presumptions that the books of ahadith cannot be touched.

 The purpose of the scholars was to ensure that the hadith should understand the divine message.
 None of them diminished the importance of the Quran.
 Yet, discussion on the issue has reduced both the Quran and the Sunna to a level of factional fight.
 It is something that both the Quran and the authentic ahadith of the Prophet prohibit.
 It is this polemics that is preventing Muslims from reaching some conclusive decisions on issues at hand.